PsuAstro416/Spring2025/labs/lab1.md

 - Clone git repository and commit changes
 - Assign variables in Julia
 - Organize code into functions
-- Test functions
+- Test functions, and
-and reflect on their goals for the course.
+- Reflect on their goals for the course.

 ### Instructions
 - [Request an account on Roar](/tips/roar/create_account/) by end of Monday